U.S. regulator approves SpaceX plan for broadband satellite services

 She highlighted the issue of orbital debris and said the FCC "must coordinate more closely with other federal actors to figure out what our national policies are for this jumble of new space activity."

+(This version of the story corrects to attribute SpaceX comment to its COO in the ninth paragraph)

-(Reporting by Eric Walsh and David Shepardson; Editing by Mohammad Zargham and Leslie Adler)
+(Reporting by Eric Walsh and David Shepardson; Additional reporting by Munsif Vengattil and Ankit Ajmera in Bengaluru; Editing by Mohammad Zargham, Leslie Adler and Andrea Ricci)